MPhil/PhD in Media Studies

 Course overview

-The PhD Programme is suited to researchers who wish to engage in detailed study of media in Asia or Africa and to those who wish to combine media and communication studies with other disciplines, ranging from the study of language and culture through the humanities to politics, law and international relations in the social sciences.
+The PhD programme is suited to researchers who wish to engage in detailed study of media, political and digital transformations, and cultures in Asia, Africa and the Middle East and to those who wish to combine media and communication studies with other disciplines across the humanities and social sciences.

 Structure

-Required courses
+Recommended courses

 Timetable

 In May of the first year, you submit an Upgrade Research Report of 15,000 words, outlining your proposed research questions, empirical background and the theoretical framework that you propose to use.
-This is assessed by two academics, usually your second supervisor and someone outside the Centre who are specialists on the topic.
-On successful completion of the Upgrade Report, you are formally upgraded to PhD and proceed to the research phase, which conventionally lasts up to a year.

-If the assessors consider there to be shortcomings in the Report, you will be asked to revise it to their satisfaction before you can proceed to research.
-The second year is normally spent engaged in research and the third year is devoted to writing up your research for your PhD thesis.
+You usually spend the second year engaged in research and the third year is devoted to writing up your research for your PhD thesis.

-Your thesis will be examined by two leading experts in the field of Media and Communication, one of which will be internal to the University of London.
+Your thesis will be examined by two leading experts in the field of media and communication, one of which will be internal to the University of London.
 The external examiner is always a scholar from outside the University of London.

 The information on the website reflects the intended programme structure against the given academic session.
 The modules are indicative options of the content students can expect and are/have been previously taught as part of these programmes.